 You can be both a nonresident alien and a resident alien during the same tax year.
-This usually occurs for the year you arrive in or depart from the United States.
-Aliens who have dual status should see Chapter 6 for information on filing a return for a dual-status tax year.
+This usually occurs in the year you arrive or depart from the United States.
+Aliens who have dual status should see chapter 6 for information on filing a return for a dual-status tax year.